- Open Access

 Electronic supplementary material

-Additional file 1: Supplementary information.
-Table A: Norepinephrine infusion rate, hydroxyethyl starch infusion rate and urine output.
+Additional file 1: Table A: Norepinephrine infusion rate, hydroxyethyl starch infusion rate and urine output.
 Table B: Activation of NF-κB, protein expression of the iNOS, HO-1, cleaved caspase-3, and nitrotyrosine in post mortem kidney specimen.
 Table C: Kidney histopathology score.
 Figure A: Representative examples of the histopathological items analyzed.
 (DOCX 1 MB)

 Authors’ original submitted files for images